tsgates/arch-wiki-markdown/wiki/NVIDIA.md

 video decoding capabilities with the VDPAU interface at different levels according to PureVideo generation.

-You can also add support for the VA-API interface with:
+You can also add support for the VA-API interface with libva-vdpau-driver.

-    # pacman -S libva-vdpau-driver

 Check VA-API support with: